medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 ##### Last Step: Steps with Default Values

-For the rest of the steps, you can keep most the default values provided by Netlify and press the "Enter" key on your keyboard for each.
-There are the following exceptions:
+For the rest of the steps, you can keep most of the default values provided by Netlify, except for the following options:

 1. Set build command to `yarn run build`